Money tip #71 – How to slash the cost of train travel

-Get a railcard – there’s an array of railcards available including those aimed at young people, the over 60s, families etc that can save you up to 1/3 off rail fares.
-Just pay a one off cost of £28 for the railcard and start saving.
+There's an array of railcards available including those aimed at young people, the over 60s, families etc that can save you up to 1/3 off rail fares.
+Just pay a one-off cost of £28 for the railcard and start saving.
 The chances are that you will save more than that the first time you use it!

 The really good news is that thetrainline.com have a tool which will do all of the above for you and find the cheapest ticket.
 Simply click here to use it.

 There are a couple of more cunning and ingenious way of saving money on train tickets particularly if you haven’t booked in advance and secured a cheap fare.

 This is where rather than buying a ticket for your entire journey you instead buy tickets for its constituent parts.
 Interestingly you don’t even have to change trains and its perfectly legal.
 Money-saving supermarket gives the following example:

 For London to Penzance return the cheapest ticket is an anytime day return at £257.
 This train stops in Plymouth and by instead buying four singles…

 - Outbound: London to Plymouth